pyTooling/pyTooling/doc/Decorators.rst

 Overview
 ########

-The :py:mod:`pyTooling.Decorators` package provides decorators to:
+The :mod:`pyTooling.Decorators` package provides decorators to:

 * help with copying doc-strings from base-classes
 * control the visibility of classes and functions defined in a module